raufulgaz/GettingAndCleaningData/README.md

 2. Install library (plyr)
 3. Execute run_analysis.R
 Input:
-	if not exist the script download input data file "UCI HAR Dataset.zip" the script unzip file in the folder "UCI HAR Dataset"
+- if not exist the script download input data file "UCI HAR Dataset.zip"
+- the script unzip file in the folder "UCI HAR Dataset"
 Output:
-    the script will generate the output data set file "UCI-HAR-tidydata.csv"
+- the script will generate the output data set file "UCI-HAR-tidydata.txt"